MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 <img src="ReadMe Pics/Data Split 2.png" width="299" height="136">

-## Create a Logistic Regression Model with the Original Data
+## Logistic Regression Model with the Original Data

-### Fit a logistic regression model by using the training data.
+### Logistic regression model fit to training data.

-Data from the two Dataframes were portioned into training and testing groups for the logistic regression model.
+Data from the two DataFrames were portioned into training and testing groups for the logistic regression model.
 The data was the fit to the model and predictions were tabulated.
 The resulting data comparing predicted and actual results was read into a DataFrame for further examination.

 <img src="ReadMe Pics/Logistic Regression.png" width="390" height="42">